failingly/Roblox-Chams-Highlight/README.md

+#  Make sure to drop a ⭐ if you liked the script
 basic script that you can change outline aka chams ( using highlight function ) aswell as fill color of. no gui.

  --// Used in [untitled project](https://github.com/Stratxgy/Untitled-Project)